 Investments are held by St. Francis Xavier Investment Corp.
 (St. Francis Xavier Corp.), an interdiocesan entity.
-The Compass' investments consist of \$250,318 and \$250,000 interests in St. Francis Xavier Corp.'s Federal U.S. Treasury Cash Reserve Fund at June 30, 2022 and 2021, respectively.
-The Federal U.S. Treasury Cash Reserve Fund has a daily redemption frequency, a 30-day termination notice period, and is intended to be utilized by intermediate and short-term money.
+The Compass' investments consist of \$108,975 and \$250,318 interests in St. Francis Xavier Corp.'s treasury money market fund at June 30, 2023 and 2022, respectively.
+The treasury money market fund has a daily redemption frequency, a 30-day termination notice period, and is intended to be utilized by intermediate and short-term money.